zifangu/COVID-19-US/README.md

 March 22, 2020, to the present, along with a horizontal line marking the total number of open hospital beds in that FIPS code.

-The reason we chose March 22, 2020 as our starting date is based on consisent formating in the daily report files and significance of case numbers.
+We chose March 22, 2020 as our starting date is for its consisent formating in the daily report files and significance of case numbers.

 Hospitals.csv resource: https://hifld-geoplatform.opendata.arcgis.com/datasets/hospitals